wwilsman/interactor.js/docs/content/creating-interactors.md

 title: Creating Interactors
 ---

-Interactors were built to be extensible and composable.
-The core interactor API methods and built-in actions and properties can be combined to create powerful, fast, automations.

-To create custom interactors, the static [`extend`](/api/extend) method can be used to extend any interactor.
-Let's start with the popular [TodoMVC](https://todomvc.com) example.
+To create a custom interactor, the static [`extend`](/api/extend) method can be given a list of properties to add to a new extended interactor.
+Let's use the popular [TodoMVC](https://todomvc.com) app as an example.
 Since interactors are not dependent on the framework used to create the app, the following interactors will work with all of the TodoMVC examples.

+We can start creating a custom interactor by describing how a user would interact with a component.
 In the TodoMVC app, there is an input where we can create a new todo item by typing in some text and pressing enter.
 After pressing enter, the input is cleared and a new todo item is added to the list.
-Beginning with the new todo input, interactors have both a [`type`](/actions/type) and [`press`](/actions/press) action to facilitate creating a new todo, but we can combine them into a single method for ease of use.
+We can facilitate creating a new todo using both the [`type`](/actions/type) and [`press`](/actions/press) actions in a single method.
 We can also add a getter so we can later assert that the input is cleared after adding a todo.

 ``` javascript
 const NewTodoInput = Interactor.extend({